How to Import Tobacco in USA: A Practical Guide for Profit

 Import permits and tax collection are handled by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 The TTB collects the Federal Excise Taxes that are imposed on tobacco products and regulates the Special Occupational Tax (SOT) that may also be imposed.
 Their website maintains a list of laws and regulations for importing tobacco as well as domestic use and manufacture.

-When importing tobacco products, having a Licensed Customs Broker to navigate the requirements of obtaining a Tobacco Importer Permit is highly recommended.
+When importing tobacco products, having a licensed customs broker to navigate the requirements of obtaining a Tobacco Importer Permit is highly recommended.
 Due to the specific requirements and related fees, it isn’t something you want to take on without experienced guidance.

 The Center for Drug Evaluation and Research is specific to the import and marketing of any product that will be marketed for therapeutic purposes.
 In the tobacco industry, this usually means ENDs that are marketed as tools to help a user quit smoking traditional cigarettes.